HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="title-characters-percentile.png",
   caption="Title characters by percentile.", description="A distribution of character counts within page titles.
-The median character count for mobile titles is 40 characters.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1110487580&format=interactive", sheets_gid="771280814", sql_file="seo-stats-by-percentile.sql"
+The median character count for mobile titles is 39 characters on desktop and 40 characters on mobile.
+At the 10th percentile it's 12 characters for both, at the 25th percentile it's 21 characters for both, at the 75th percentile it's 59 characters for both, and at the 90th percentile it's 74 characters for desktop and 75 for mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1110487580&format=interactive", sheets_gid="771280814", sql_file="seo-stats-by-percentile.sql"